Fourth Week of January 2021

 2021.01.20.

-□ Pinelopi Goldberg, professor at Yale (former World Bank Chief Economist), says, “By late this summer, COVID will likely be under a certain degree of control … given the demand that has been suppressed in the meantime, the pace of recovery is likely to be very fast … but a sharp recovery outlook does not mean that the unemployment rate, which rose because of COVID, will return to its previous level."
+□ Pinelopi Goldberg, professor at Yale (former World Bank Chief Economist), says, “By late this summer, COVID will likely be brought under some degree of control … given the demand that has been suppressed in the meantime, the pace of recovery is likely to be very fast … but a sharp recovery outlook does not mean that the unemployment rate, which rose because of COVID, will return to its previous level."

 ▶ Vaccines are a matter for physicians, not economists.
 Even former President Trump was loudly saying in March last year that “the COVID problem will be solved by Easter (April) this year," but failed to solve it and lost reelection.

-□ The Korea Development InstituteKDI says, “Biden will continue putting pressure on China through fair trade, just as the previous administration did."
+□ The Korea Development Institute (KDI) says, “Biden will continue putting pressure on China through fair trade, just as the previous administration did."

-□ The International Accounting Standards BoardIASB is moving to standardize ESG indicators in financial statements.
+□ The International Accounting Standards Board (IASB) is moving to standardize ESG indicators in financial statements.

 ▶ If you are considering the CPA or CFA, it may be best to get them quickly before the exam scope expands.